-Tears of the Kingdom looks at it’s best with ray tracing on PC
+Tears of the Kingdom looks at its best with ray tracing on PC

 Ray tracing makes Tears of the Kingdom even nicer to look at

 The Legend of Zelda: Tears of the Kingdom is here, and one user has gotten it working on PC with ray tracing enabled.
 All we can say is that the game looks absolutely beautiful with the real-time lighting and reflections technology boosting up the graphical fidelity to max.
-There’s even more to it too – because the game is even running at a resolution above what is possible on it’s native Nintendo Switch.
+There’s even more to it too – because the game is even running at a resolution above what is possible on its native Nintendo Switch.

 We talk all about how this has been achieved and how the game is being played on PC.
 Ray tracing has been a big thing in gaming for a while now, but it’s definitely limited on more lightweight devices like the Switch.
 That’s why it’s nice to see a big title with a beautiful in-game world like TOTK receiving the ray tracing treatment.
 The game can be pushed up to incredibly high graphics settings thanks to powerful gaming rigs.